carpentries-incubator/data-harvesting-for-agriculture/_episodes/01-R-RStudio.md

 ## <font color="magenta">TO-ADD</font>

- * vigenettes - what is it, where can you find it in R studio interface & online
- * how to use "help" *and* how to google for help
- * "::" <- what does this mean, multiple packages with the same name
+ * <font color="magenta">"::" <- what does this mean, multiple packages with the same name -- put this in a next lesson where it is actually used</font>

 <font color="magenta"> Do we need to link the terms to a glossary?</font>